move_surf groupID style args ... keyword value ...

 IMPORTANT NOTE: The file style is not yet implemented.
 It will allow new positions of points to be listed in a file.

 In 2d, surface elements are line segments with 2 vertices each.
 In 3d, surface elements are triangles with 3 vertices each.
 If a line segment or triangle belongs to the specified group, all of its vertices are moved.
 This effectively moves the entire surface element.
-Note that if two (or more) surface elements share the same vertex and one (or more) of the elements is not in the specified group, the shape of that surface element may also be affected, since only some of its vertices may move.

 The trans style shifts or displaces each vertex by the vector (Dx,Dy,Dz).